 Chicken

 - In a large wok or nonstick frying pan, heat 1/4 cup oil over medium heat.
-In a shallow bowl, add the egg.
+In a shallow bowl, add the 2 whisked eggs.
 Using a fork, dip the chicken in the egg and place in the pan, working in batches.
 Fry chicken 6 to 8 minutes, or until cooked through and crispy.
 Transfer to a paper towel-lined plate.
 Dispose of the burnt oil.
 Heat the remaining 1/4 cup oil before frying the remaining chicken.
 Dispose of oil.

 - Add the sauce to the wok and simmer until it starts to thicken.
 Stir in the fried chicken and toss to evenly coat each piece in sauce.